lautaroreche/E-Commerce-Django/README.md

 # Ragusa - E-Commerce 🌐

 ## Description ℹ️
-This repository contains the code for a **web page built with Python, Django, PostgreSQL, HTML and TailwindCSS**.
+This repository contains the code for a **web page built with Python, Django, PostgreSQL, HTML and Tailwind CSS**, with Stripe as a checkout integration.

 ## Features ✨
 - Clean and modern design.